johanbyren/poker-tournament-app/README.md

 - [ ] Implement the Tournament page and make it possible to change to it.
 - [ ] Transfer the values from Setting page to Tournament page.

+# Poker Tournament App

+This application helps you manage a poker tournament.
+It allows you to configure the following settings:

+* Number of players
+* Buy-in amount
+* Starting stack size
+* Chip denominations and colors
+* Blind structure

+The app automatically calculates the prize pool and distribution based on the number of players and buy-in.
+It also provides a visual representation of the chip values and blind levels.
+You can then start the tournament and track its progress.

 ## 🐞 Kända Buggar
 1. **Page crash if you add more then 50 players**